-Certainly, no one "needs" Botox, just like no one "needs" to bleach their hair or artificially tan their skin, but having all the information laid out in front of me, the taboos and judgments about this one arbitrary procedure just seemed so senseless.
+Certainly, no one "needs" Botox, just like no one "needs" to bleach their hair or artificially tan their skin.
+With having all the information laid out in front of me, the taboos and judgments about this one arbitrary procedure just seemed so senseless.

 I've had two Botox sessions in the last six months (the first was just a mini dose to see how I liked it; needless to say, I did, and I went back for more).
 Both sessions combined cost about $350 total.
 And to my absolute delight, those angry 11s and forehead lines have totally disappeared, allowing my makeup to go on smoother than ever.
 I haven't had any film photos of me taken since, but Katie, if you see this, definitely hit me up for a re-shoot, sans wrinkles.

 In the name of minimizing the scandal and shame that still exists surrounding Botox, I've come to telling everyone who compliments my skin that I've had it done.
 Every time, I demonstrate my frozen forehead by raising my eyebrows as hard as I can, and we all share a laugh about how little it moves.
 "But you don't seem less expressive!" they always say (surely images of Ramona and her buggy eyes springing to mind).
 "I would never have even noticed."